rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 > Note: You won’t just know which traits to use and which methods and functions
 > to call from a crate, so each crate has documentation with instructions for
 > using it.
-Another neat feature of Cargo is that running the `cargo doc
+Another near feature of Cargo is that running the `cargo doc
 > --open` command will build documentation provided by all your dependencies
 > locally and open it in your browser.
 If you’re interested in other
 > functionality in the `rand` crate, for example, run `cargo doc --open` and